Marcus10110/json_rpc/readme.md

 ## Goals:

-1. RPC system to call GraphServer functions from the front-end
+1. [deprecated] RPC system to call GraphServer functions from the front-end
 2. typescript types for these RPC calls.
 3. cereal C++ library serialize code for actions, state, and data objects.